Duff Cooper: Retirement

 Cooper was raised to the Order of St Michael and St George (GCMG) in 1948.
 He took on some company directorships, including that of the Wagons-Lits company, but essentially devoted the rest of his life to writing.
-During the war he had written a life of the Biblical King David, and in 1949 he published Sergeant Shakespeare, a book about Shakespeare's early life.
+During the war he had written David, a life of the Biblical King David, and in 1949 he published Sergeant Shakespeare, a book about Shakespeare's early life.
 The Cabinet Office tried in vain, on security grounds, to block publication of his only novel, Operation Heartbreak (1950), as it was based on the real Operation Mincemeat, a successful British deception operation of the Second World War to disguise the 1943 Allied invasion of Sicily.
 The book was republished by Persephone Books in 2004.

 He was created Viscount Norwich of Aldwick in the County of Sussex, in 1952, in recognition of his political and literary career.
 The title was not popular with some of the local dignitaries.
 His wife refused to be called Lady Norwich, claiming that it sounded too much like "porridge" and promptly took out a newspaper advertisement declaring that she would retain her previous style of Lady Diana Cooper.
 Cooper's sixth and final book was his acclaimed memoirs, Old Men Forget, which appeared on 5 July 1953.
 The Duff Cooper Diaries: 1915–1951, edited by his son John Julius Norwich, appeared posthumously in 2005.